acf-extended/ACF-Extended/README.md

 * Module: Json AutoSync - Fixed an issue where json file would not be updated when the field group was created without ACF Extended (Json Sync checkbox was unchecked)
 * Module: Dynamic Forms - Added the ability to pass an array to the `acfe_form()` function allowing to override settings
-* Module: Dynamic Forms - Fixed Elementor + YOAST inifinite loop when using the `[acfe_form]` shortcode to create a new post
+* Module: Dynamic Forms - Fixed Elementor + YOAST infinite loop when using the `[acfe_form]` shortcode to create a new post
 * Module: Dynamic Forms - Post/Term/User Actions load values setting is now disabled by default
 * Module: Dynamic Post Type - Updated Block Editor instructions for the `show_in_rest` setting
 * Module: Dynamic Taxonomy - Updated Block Editor instructions for the `show_in_rest` setting